 To claim the adoption tax credit, you must complete Form 8839 “Qualified Adoption Expenses” and attach the form to your Form 1040 or Form 1040A.
 In most cases, if you are married, you must file a joint return to take the tax credit.
 If you are married and filing separately, you must meet special requirements to take the tax credit.

-In its current form, Congress rejected the lobbyists’ plea to make the credit refundable.
-This would have meant that an adoptive parent would receive a check for the full credit whether or not they owed that amount in taxes for that year.
-Instead, Congress chose to treat the credit as a true “credit” meaning that the credit can only offset actual tax liability for that given year.
+The adoption tax credit is allowed only to the extent of your tax liability for that year.
 If the adoption tax credit exceeds the amount of your tax liability for the year, the good news is that the excess amount of the tax credit can be carried forward for up to five years.

-It is important to know that if your employer reimburses you for certain adoption expenses, you are permitted to exclude the amount of the reimbursement from your income.
+It is important to know that if your employer reimburses you for certain adoption expenses, you are permitted to exclude the amount of the reimbursement (up to $11,650 in 2008) from your income.
 In other words, employee adoption benefit programs are tax deductible.
 You should inquire into whether your employer offers an adoption benefit program.
-A typical employer contribution is between $3,000 and $8,000.
+A typical employer contribution is between $3,000 and $5,000.

-In addition to this exclusion, you also are permitted to claim the adoption tax credit for the remaining amount of adoption expenses.
+In addition to this exclusion, you also are permitted to claim the adoption tax credit for the remaining amount of adoption expenses (up to $11,650 in 2008).
 The thing to remember is that you are not allowed to claim the tax credit and the exclusion for the same expenses.
 Again, you should consult with a tax professional to determine the extent of the adoption tax credit and exclusion available to you.